How to Scrape Instagram

 Let's take a quick look at each of these components, what they mean and how are they relevant in web scraping.

-Http requests are conveniently divided into few types that perform distinct function:
+HTTP requests are conveniently divided into a few types (called methods) that perform distinct functions.

 example of an URL structure

-, which when it comes to HTTP is either http
+• Protocol - when it comes to HTTP is either http or https.

-which is essentially the address of the server that is either a domain name or an IP address.
-Finally, we have the location of the resource and some custom parameters.
+• Host - the address of the server that is either a domain name or an IP address.

 If you're ever unsure of a URL's structure, you can always fire up python and let it figure it out for you: